Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Discussion and conclusion

 We present and compare our results from the simulations with different cosmic string tensions with these $\Lambda$CDM predictions; specifically, we show high-redshift ($z \geq 6$) predictions for the simulated halo and stellar mass functions, UV luminosity functions, stellar-to-halo mass relation, and concentration-mass relation.
 Where applicable, we compare our results to observational estimates from recent $\textit{JWST}$ data.
 Our key findings and conclusions are summarized as follows. \begin{enumerate} \item Modeling cosmic string loops with string tension $G\mu = 10^{-8}$ results in a substantially larger population of UV-bright galaxies at high redshifts in our simulations.
 Beyond $z \sim 11$, the UV luminosity functions inferred from these runs are in significantly better agreement with observational \textit{JWST} estimates than $\Lambda$CDM simulation predictions from both this work and the existing literature.

 \item Observational stellar mass function estimates appear to slightly favor our $G\mu = 10^{-8}$ results as well, though we note that this comparison is less conclusive, particularly since estimates from different \textit{JWST} surveys currently differ significantly.
-Further, the comparison is inherently less direct than that to observed UV luminosity functions, as the observational stellar mass function estimates are subject to uncertainties in the SED modeling and additional assumptions about the high-redshift IMF.
+Further, the observational stellar mass function estimates may be subject to uncertainties in the SED modeling and additional assumptions about the high-redshift IMF.

 \item Halos in the $G\mu = 10^{-8}$ simulations show a systematically increased median stellar-to-halo mass ratio at high redshifts $z \gtrsim 11$, indicative of more efficient star formation.
 The latter is frequently invoked as a potentially necessary modification to galaxy formation models in order to achieve consistency with \textit{JWST} observations \citep[e.g.][]{2023Dekel, 2024Finkelstein, 2024Ceverino, 2024Chworowsky}, typically in the framework of standard $\Lambda$CDM cosmology.
 Our results show the potential of cosmic string models to naturally produce this effect in simulations, without the need to change the physics of the underlying galaxy formation model.